 Our club is starting a new year for our fundraiser for March of Dimes.
 Two new teams have been chosen with two new leaders.
 There is Kelly Parker captain for Tropical Tykes and Donna Howard for Babies in Paradise.
 We are still asking all members to gather and bring in as many dimes they can and donate them to either team.
 The leaders will have a pink or blue baby bottle for you to put the dimes in at the meetings

 or at other club gatherings.
 At the end of a year we will add up which team has the most for their name and team name on the plaque, all money will go to March of Dimes.
 Please help!
 The name of the fundraiser has been changed so we can change the charity we donate to if we wish.

-We then went to Murphy's Inn for lunch.
+We then decided to go to Adair Bar for lunch.

 We want to thank Steve Padgett for being our "Dumpster Dude".
 Also everyone who came out to clean, you make the highway so much cleaner!
 We gathered 15 bags of trash this time.
 We have only one more cleaning this summer on Sept.23rd.
 If you want to have this kind of fun and maybe win money for most items then join us.